-Anti-bribery, corruption and anti-fraud
+Anti-bribery , corruption and anti-fraud

-Our Group policy makes it clear that we will not tolerate any acts of fraud, dishonesty, bribery, corruption, theft or improper disclosure of confidential information.
-The Company treats these issues very seriously and expects any issues to be reported immediately.
+Our Group policy makes it clear that we will not tolerate any acts of fraud, dishonesty, bribery, corruption, theft or improper disclosure of confidential information. the Group treats these issues very seriously and expects any issues to be reported immediately.
 This is reinforced by our strict policy on hospitality and gifts from suppliers, which is regularly monitored and actively enforced.
+The Audit Committee carries out an annual review of our systems of internal control as part of our ongoing efforts to prevent bribery and corruption in our business and our supply chain.